Sylva Zalmanson: Early life

 Born in Siberia in 1944 to a middle-class Jewish family from Riga.
-The family escaped the Nazis and returned to Riga in 1945, after the Soviets defeated the Nazis and occupied Latvia.
+The family escaped the German invasion and returned to Riga in 1945, after the Soviets defeated the Nazis and re-occupied Latvia.
 While she was a university student at the Riga Polytechnic University, she became engaged in Zionist activities, distributing Hebrew-language study books to different Jewish communities around the Soviet Union, listening to Israel Radio programs in Russian, and other activities that were considered illegal under Soviet law.